Ramky-Ratna/valuelabsAssessment/README.md

-# valuelabsAssessment
+# ValuelabsAssessment
-This is the repository for Valuelabstask completion
+This is the repository for Valuelabs task completion
 # Console Appliaction: AssessmentClientApp

 It is console appliaction which runs on client mechine to Process the text file from the current Directory.